Should I Say I’m Open to Relocation on My Resume?

 WRONG.
 It could hurt you!
 And it will hurt your employer down the road if they find out you misled them!
 So you have to be mindful.

 So don’t be dishonest.
-Instead, just list your current city and describe your circumstances on your cover letter and you will be fine; it is just as important as the resume.
+Instead, just list your current city and describe your circumstances on your cover letter.

 What about on LinkedIn?

-Like ATS’s for resumes, LinkedIn also has search filters, so recruiters can and do perform searches for local candidates.
-You’ll want to include the city of the job as your location — but as we already said, only when you’re 100% certain you’re moving there.
+Recruiters use LinkedIn to perform searches for local candidates.
+So, you’ll want to include the city of the job as your location on your profile — but as we already said, only do this if you’re 100% certain you’re moving there.

-However, if you haven’t moved yet or are not set on living in that city, AND you can be open about your job search, place the potential city in your summary or headline.
+However, if you haven’t moved yet or are not set on living in that city, AND you’re comfortable with being open about your job search, place the potential city in your summary or headline.
 This way, you will still be included in search results for candidates in that city.

 What about remote jobs?

 Location, location, location — just like in real estate, it matters on your resume.
 It may seem like a simple, tiny detail, but it can be the essential tiebreaker.
 Plus, it requires basically no work!
-So treat it with as much importance as every other key aspect of your resume, and you will be on track to land the right job.
+So if you’re open to relocation, give that treatment as much thought as every other key aspect of your resume, and you will be on track to land the right job.

 Ready for more job search help?